Industrial worker operating a large metal-cutting machine inside a manufacturing facility, with sparks flying during the cutting process.

 Discovery & Qualification

-We start with a collaborative intake process to understand your site conditions, challenges, and goals.
+We start with a collaborative factfinding process to understand your site conditions, challenges, and goals.

-We gather the context needed to assess risk, establish requirements, and align on priorities.
+We also assess risk, establish requirements, and align on priorities.

-Here are the types of questions we ask:
+Here are the types of questions we typically ask:

-Which job roles, machines, or production lines are active during the shifts we’ll be monitoring?
+Which job roles, machines, or production lines are active during a normal work shift?

-Are there any known tonal or impulsive noise sources (e.g., alarms, stamping presses, relief valves) that may influence exposure levels?
+Are there any known transient or random noise sources (e.g., alarms, forklifts, relief valves) that may influence exposure levels?

-What production zones or process areas are of concern for ambient noise?
+What production zones or process areas are of most concern for ambient noise?

 Are there any upcoming operational changes (e.g., new equipment, shift expansions) that may affect the acoustic environment in the near term?

-How will the results be used?
-For internal risk assessment, OSHA compliance validation, community engagement, litigation, something else?
+How will the results be used (i.e. internal risk assessment, OSHA compliance validation, community engagement, litigation, etc.)?

 STEP 2